Redis Enterprise for Compliance Requirements

 Redis Enterprise fully supports open-source Redis and Redis commands, data structures and modules.
 To start working with Redis Enterprise, existing applications need only change their connection string to point at Redis Enterprise databases.

-Redis Enterprise is available for use in the cloud as a DBaaS platform under Redis Enterprise Cloud or Redis Enterprise Cloud Private or it can be managed under your full control as downloadable software with Redis Enterprise Pack.
+Redis Enterprise is available for use in the cloud as a DBaaS platform under Redis Enterprise Cloud or Redis Enterprise VPC or it can be managed under your full control as downloadable software with Redis Enterprise Software.

 Securing Redis with Redis Enterprise

 Redis Enterprise architecture is built to provide a great deal of control with which to meet security regulations and standards.